sah/java-tutorial/02-Setup.md

 ---
 First, let's create a project directory that we'll use for this tutorial:

-    C:\> mkdir C:\sauce-tutorial
+    C:\> mkdir C:\sauce-java-tutorial

-Now we can a Maven command to download and install a sample project using your username and Sauce access key.
+Now we execute a Maven command to download and install a sample project using your Sauce username and Sauce access key.
 You can find your Sauce access key on your [Sauce account page](https://saucelabs.com/account).

+**JUnit**

+To create a JUnit based project, execute the following commands:

+	C:\> cd C:\sauce-java-tutorial

+	C:\sauce-java-tutorial>mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release 	-DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-junit -DarchetypeVersion=1.0.7 -DsauceUserName=<!-- SAUCE:USERNAME --> 	-DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->

+You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example, sauce-java-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
+Once these values are entered, the sample project files will be created in the `C:\sauce-java-tutorial` directory.

+**TestNG**

-To create a JUnit-based project, run:
+To create a TestNG based project, execute the following commands:

 	C:\> cd C:\sauce-tutorial

-	C:\sauce-tutorial> mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release 	-DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-junit -DarchetypeVersion=1.0.7 -DsauceUserName=<!-- SAUCE:USERNAME --> 	-DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->

-To create a TestNG-based project, run:

-	C:\> cd C:\sauce-tutorial

 	C:\sauce-tutorial> mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release 	-DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-testng -DarchetypeVersion=1.0.7	-DsauceUserName=<!-- SAUCE:USERNAME -->	-DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->

-You will be prompted to enter a group id (eg. com.yourcompany), artifact id (eg sauce-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
-Once these values are entered, the sample project files will be created in the C:\sauce-tutorial directory.
+You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example, sauce-java-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
+Once these values are entered, the sample project files will be created in the `C:\sauce-java-tutorial` directory.

 <!-- SAUCE:END_PLATFORM -->

-Now, you're all set up!
+You're all set up!

 * _Next_: [Running your first test](##03-First-Test.md##)